sflaggjr/MakerAuth/Server/readme.md

     OUR_FRONT_DOOR="nameofthemaindoorlandlordwouldcomein"
     export OUR_FRONT_DOOR

-"nano start.sh" in Sever this folder, add above code with your own parameters, ctrl-x to save, and "chmod +x start.sh"
+"nano start.sh" in ./Server/ folder, add above code with your own parameters, ctrl-x to save, and "chmod +x start.sh"

 To start the server run ./start.sh